 Geographic Concentration Risk - The Fund's Community Development Loan investments are currently concentrated in California and Georgia.
+As a result, the Fund may be more susceptible to being adversely affected by California's or Georgia's economy.
+While California's economy is broad, it does have major concentrations in high technology, aerospace and defense-related manufacturing, trade, entertainment, real estate and financial services, and may be sensitive to economic problems affecting those industries.

-As a result, the Fund may be more susceptible to being adversely affected by any single occurrence in California or Georgia.
-Mortgaged properties in California may be particularly susceptible to certain types of hazards, such as earthquakes, floods, mudslides, wildfires and other natural disasters, for which there may not be insurance.
-Mortgaged properties in Georgia may be particularly susceptible to economic risks of the state and certain types of hazards, such as tornadoes, hurricanes, floods, and other natural disasters, for which there may not be insurance.
-As of June 30, 2023, 32.80% and 21.93% of the Fund's investments were associated with properties located in Georgia and California, respectively.
-Mortgaged properties in other states similarly may be adversely affected by natural disasters, for which there may not be insurance, and which could result in substantial loss to the Fund.
+Mortgaged properties in California may be particularly susceptible to certain types of hazards, such as earthquakes, floods, mudslides, wildfires and other natural disasters, for which there may or may not be insurance.
+Mortgaged properties in Georgia may be particularly susceptible to economic risks of the state and certain types of hazards such as tornadoes, hurricanes, floods and other natural disasters, for which they may not be insurance.
+As of June 30, 2024, 42.11% and 14.53% of the Fund's investments (as a percentage of net assets) were associated with properties located in Georgia and California, respectively.
+Mortgaged properties in other states similarly may be adversely affected by natural disasters for which there may not be insurance and which could result in substantial loss to the Fund.
+The Adviser requires hazard insurance in amounts and with coverages customarily required in commercial real estate lending transactions, covering losses such as fires and floods, where flood insurance is available.